mati3230/pc_data_generator/README.md

 After the scene is build, the objs_dir of the parameters below has also to be specified in a .txt file in the StreamingAssets folder.
 You can find the StreamingAssets folder in the directory where the *Compositor.exe* is placed: *Compositor_Data/StreamingAssets*.
 There is a file called *ObjectsDirectory.txt*.
 Here you can specify the objs_dir of the parameters below.

+The object categories which should be downloaded can be specified in the [categories.txt](categories.txt) file.
+The heights of a category or subcategory can be specified in the [heights.csv](heights.csv) file.
+The first column represents the category and the second the subcategory.
+The third and fourth column specify the minimum and maximum scale.
+If a value of the first column is equal to a value of the second one, the row will be used as fallback if the subcategory does not exist.

 The point cloud generation process can be started with:

 *python build_database.py*